First, what happens when there is no click fraud detection algorithm protecting your Google Ads campaigns?

-A smart algorithm does all that as well as monitors your ads for fraudulent activity such as blacklisted IPs, bad hosts, and proxy servers so you don’t have to.
+A smart algorithm does all that and monitors your ads for fraudulent activity, such as blacklisted IPs, bad hosts, and proxy servers, so you don’t have to.
 Simply put, there are many more important things to worry about than constantly checking your clicks and ensuring none are fraudulent.
 Why waste time when you could be growing your business in more beneficial ways?

 Does Google Ads protect my campaigns?

-As a top search engine wanting your business, Google does have processes in place to help protect your campaigns from click fraud.
+As a top search engine wanting your business, Google has processes to help protect your campaigns from click fraud.
 AdWords’ Ad Traffic Quality Team works to detect and handle potentially invalid clicks.

-If an invalid click is detected, they will block the click before they reach your account reports.
+If an invalid click is detected, they will block it before reaching your account reports.
 And if you think AdWords missed fraudulent clicks on your account, you can have them investigate.
-If they are in fact fraudulent, AdWords will reimburse your account, but only 2-3 weeks after the fraud took place.
+If they are, in fact, fraudulent, AdWords will reimburse your account, but only 2-3 weeks after the fraud took place.
 This means two things: